MinnieMinwoo/myBlog_Frontend/README.md

   - Sort posts by category
   - View post tags
   - About page for introduce
-  - Search posts by title
+  - Search posts by title and tag
     - (Search by starting point only due to firebase query policy)[https://firebase.google.com/docs/firestore/solutions/search]

 - Post read